Boya (caste): History

 In medieval Kannada areas the Bedars had the power to give land grants.
 Others had titles such as arasa and nayaka, indicating they were part of the ruling class.
 To further their interests, inscriptions also reveal Bedars formed associations to promote their welfare and glorify themselves.
 Many others were often glorified in viragallu.

 At the fall of the Vijayanagara empire, the power vacuum that ensued allowed many communities to come forward.
 Many Bedar chieftains, who had previously been subordinate, began to control territory more openly.
 Many of these polygars began to amass large forces of Boya troops.
+Rani Chennamma of Keladi famously deployed her Bedar infantry to protect the Maratha King Rajaram from the Mughal forces of Aurangzeb.
+The Bedar warriors utilized guerrilla tactics in the dense forests of Malnad to harass the Mughal supply lines.
 The entirety of Bellary was under their control at the time of its accession to the East India Company.

 The Bedars were heavily recruited into the armies of Mysore during the reigns of Hyder Ali and Tipu Sultan.

 Many of the Poligars whom Sir Thomas Munro found in virtual possession of the country when it was added to the Company belonged to this caste, and their irregular levies, and also a large proportion of Haidar's formidable force, were of the same breed.
 Harpanahalli was the seat of one of the most powerful Poligars in the district in the eighteenth century.
 The founder of the family was a Bōya taliāri, who, on the subversion of the Vijayanagar dynasty, seized on two small districts near Harpanahalli.

 In some districts, there are Boya Poligars, who as a rule are poor.